jkwmoore/setup_Windows_ssh_Pagent_agent_and_WSL2_ssh_agent_support/README.md

 and the SSH command within your WSL instances.

 ## Features
-- Automatically starts Pageant only login with OpenSSH agent support on Windows.
+- Automatically starts Pageant on login with OpenSSH agent support on Windows.
 - Configures WSL to forward the SSH agent from Windows.
 - Uses npiperelay to bridge the Windows named pipe to a Unix socket in WSL.
 - Supports different Linux distributions (Debian, RedHat, Alpine, Arch, etc.).